How to Manage Microsoft Licensing in Certero

 5. Save the transaction.

-3. Import a Microsoft License Statement (MLS)
+3. Import a Microsoft Licence Statement (MLS)

 An MLS import quickly populates your Microsoft entitlements in bulk.
 Agreements are automatically created during import as needed.